base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-hyperframes.md

 }
 ```

-Finally, add a function to retrieve and return a hyperframe by its `label` and handle the case of an error.
+Finally, add a function to retrieve and return a HyperFrame by its `label` and handle the case of an error.

 ```tsx
 export function getHyperFrame(frame: string, text: string, button: number) {